-And older horse might have long front teeth, very worn or missing back teeth.
-By the time a horse is fifteen, the groove on the outside of its teeth will have grown al,ost all the way out, its teeth will be more sloped and yellowed or stained.
+An older horse might have long front teeth, very worn or missing back teeth.
+By the time a horse is fifteen, the groove on the outside of its teeth will have grown almost all the way out, its teeth will be more sloped and yellowed or stained.
 A very old horse may have outlived its teeth and have gaps were they once were.

 The horse’s back may sag.
-This is due to slack muscles.
-This is called lordosis or sway back.
-Some horses suffer from it much earlier in life, but that is not age related.
+This is due to slack muscles, called lordosis or sway back.
+Some horses suffer from it much earlier in life, but that is not age-related.

-In many older horses, the depression over the eye may become more hollowed.
-Again, slack muscles can cause this, giving the horse a woe begotten look.
+In many older horses, the depression over the eye may become more hollow.
+Again, slack muscles can cause this, giving the horse a woe-begotten look.

 Overall energy level decreases in an older horse.
-Your horse may not the pep it once had.
-Warm ups will need to be longer, workouts more gentle and after care will need to include joint care.
+Warm-ups will need to be longer, workouts more gentle and aftercare will need to include joint care.
 An older horse may need a bit more feed for extra energy, but not so much it makes them fat.